Everyone deals with anxiety—to one degree or another.

 Every time I sat down to write I was overwhelmed by the sheer size of the task, and I immediately imagined it going badly.
 My book being terrible, or unfinished, and my whole project being a failure.

-My problem wasn’t that I had too much information or that I had too big of a task in front of me, it was that I was allowing my brain to project a future that scared the shit out of me, and I wasn’t losing myself in the present.
+My problem wasn’t that I had too much information or that I had too big of a task in front of me, it was that I was allowing my brain to project a future that scared the shit out of me, and I was losing myself in the present.

 For years I struggled with this, painfully forcing myself to write, while at the same time building the tools that I personally needed to keep driving my work, doing very hard things, yet feeling more and more amazing.